cedar-policy/rfcs/text/0073-entity-slicing.md

 /// fields to be loaded.
 pub trait SimpleEntityLoader {
     /// Simple entity loaders must implement `load_entity`,
-    /// a function that loads an entities based on their EntityUIDs.
+    /// a function that loads entities based on their `EntityUID`s.
     /// For each element of `entity_ids`, returns the corresponding
     /// [`Entity`] in the output vector.
     fn load_entity(&mut self, entity_ids: &[&EntityUID]) -> Vec<Entity>;